Tyrn/wei/the-insider-en.typ

      "LSV is a cool company," Shavash continued, "They find people, ready to get out of their own skins and skin the others to scrape together a dinar, a crown and a dollar,  and  they  set  them  at large companies.
-They are not financiers - they are gangsters.
+They are not financiers---they are gangsters.
 They would be shot dead on our planet.
 They were reproached  elsewhere and they decided  to move  to the places  with no strict financial laws and a lot of under priced property."